pveentjer/Rust-based-ARM-emulator/Readme.md

 ## About The Project
-The primary aim of this project is to provide a possible implementation of modern processors in Software (Rust) for the ARM instruction set.
+The primary aim of this project is to provide a possible implementation of modern processors in software (Rust) for the ARM instruction set.

 The goal of the project is to provide some insights in how modern processors potentially could work.